Mhatre-Darshan/node-qrcodeine/README.md

 node-qrcodeine
 ==============
 QR Code generator for Node.js using `libqrencode` and `libpng`.
-This Node.js module is a fork from [qrc](https://www.npmjs.com/package/qrc) which brings it to Node.js v0.12.x and adds some customizations.
+This module is a fork from [qrc](https://www.npmjs.com/package/qrc) to bring support for Node.js versions beyond 0.10.x and full control over the QR generation.

-As opposed to many QR code generators, `qrcodeine` can be passed very specific options, including not only the error correction level or the QR code version but also the QR code mode (numeral, alphanumeric, 8-bit binary, Kanji).
+`qrcodeine` support various settings not usually found in other Node.js QR code modules like error correction level, version, mode (numeral, alphanumeric, 8-bit binary, Kanji), etc.

 Requirements
 ------------